SciencesPoDRIS/long_term_archiving/README.md

 long_term_preservation can be used with any system compatible with python 2.5 by invoking the command

-`python scripts/long_term_archiving.py`
+`python scripts/long_term_archiving.py MY_PROJECT`

-## How to create a config json file that will build the XML from another XML ?
+## How to create a mapping json file that will build the XML from another XML ?

 each method has an attribute "method" that is one of these values : "xpath", "srusrw"